-- 3.70 Children of UK Service personnel are subject to frequent movement within the UK and from abroad, often at relatively short notice.
-Consequently, for UK service personnel who are unable to engage in the normal admissions process, the Council will consider the residency criteria satisfied (and award catchment priority) if the application is accompanied by the following, even if the family do not reside in Newport at the relevant date. - Official proof of posting i.e., a posting notice - A copy of the Service Identity Card - Confirmation of the new address wherever possible. - 3.71 Where the preferred school is also the catchment school, but the admission number has already been met in the relevant year group, the Council will exceed the admission number if the qualifying criteria is met.
+- 3.67 Children of UK Service personnel are subject to frequent movement within the UK and from abroad, often at relatively short notice.
+Consequently for UK service personnel who are unable to engage in the normal admissions process, the Council will consider the residency criteria satisfied (and award catchment priority) if the application is accompanied by the following, even if the family do not reside in Newport at the relevant date. - Official proof of posting i.e. a posting notice; - A copy of the Service Identity Card; - Confirmation of the new address wherever possible. - 3.68 Where the preferred school is also the catchment school but the admission number has already been met in the relevant year group, the Council will exceed the admission number.